apcamargo/RNAsamba/README.md

 ## Web version

-RNAsamba can be used through an online interface available at [https://rnasamba.lge.ibi.unicamp.br/](https://rnasamba.lge.ibi.unicamp.br/).
+RNAsamba can be used through a minimal web interface that is freely [available online](https://rnasamba.lge.ibi.unicamp.br/).

 ## Documentation